Carlaw History, Family Crest & Coats of Arms

 Early Notables of the Carlaw family (pre 1700)

-More information is included under the topic Early Carlaw Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Carlaw Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carlaw family to Ireland